-- It takes longer than 60 seconds between communication or green flag and the entry gate; - For each invalid pin; - O Touch with the body, wing or equipment pins will be considered invalid pin; - o Each pin that is touched by the body of the pilot in the course counts as a invalid pin. - o Each time the pilot fails to turn outside the line of pins it counts as a invalid pin.
+- It takes longer than 60 seconds between communication or green flag and the entry gate; - For each invalid pin; - O Touch with the body, wing or equipment pins will be considered invalid pin; - Each pin that is touched by the body of the pilot in the course counts as an invalid pin. - Each time the pilot fails to turn outside the line of pins it counts as an invalid pin.